PrefectHQ/prefect/docs/tutorial/flows.md

 ## Retries

-So far our script works, but in the future, the GitHub API may be temporarily unavailable or we may hit a rate limit.
+So far our script works, but in the future, the GitHub API may be temporarily unavailable or you may hit a rate limit.
 Let's add retries to make our script resilient:

 ```python hl_lines="7"
 import httpx